The Trinity Session: The recording sessions

 The band was unable to rehearse with most of the guest musicians before the day of the session.
 Considering the method of recording and time constraints, this could have been disastrous for the songs that required seven or more musicians, but after paying a security guard $25 for an extra two hours of recording time, the band was able to finish, recording the final song of the session, "Misguided Angel", in a single take.

 Contrary to popular myth, the album was not entirely recorded in one day.
 In the hustle of the first recording session, the band did not have time to record Margo Timmins' a cappella chanting on "Mining for Gold".
 She and Moore recorded the song a few days later during the Toronto Symphony Orchestra's lunch break.

 Sleeve notes state that the recording was not mixed, overdubbed or edited in any way.

 The band followed this recording with a three-day session in April 1989 at a Quaker meeting house, but decided against releasing those songs until 2022, when they put out Sharon – The Lost Album.

+"Working on a Building" and "Blue Moon Revisited (Song for Elvis)" did not appear on the Latent Records release.
+"Blue Moon Revisited" was originally released on It Came from Canada, Vol. 4 (1988), a compilation of Canadian independent bands.